moonwars/gatsby-moon-api/README.md

-# panther-api
+# moonwars-api

-Set of endpoints utilities for PantherSwap, based on Serverless.
+Set of endpoints utilities for MoonWras Finance, based on Serverless.

 ## Dependencies